What to Wear to a Concert: Outfit Ideas & Tips

 Comfort first (especially shoes).

-Have a base outfit set you can style differently for each gig.
+Start with a base outfit you can style differently for each concert

 DIY when you can - it’s fun, affordable, and unique.